mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 ## 3. Domain

 ### 3.1 Introduction
 The e-commerce domain was deliberately chosen because it is widely known and understood.
 This template consists of two aggregates: Customer and Order.
 I decided to extend the domain just enough to utilize all the building blocks, but nothing more.
 The goal of this repository is to create a template that provides an example implementation.
+Keeping things simple in the Domain layer allows you to focus on understanding complex topics, such as the building blocks of the Domain-Driven Design approach.

 ### 3.2 Aggregates

+There are two aggregates in the Domain Layer.
+These are:

+**Customer** – This is the most important aggregate in our layer because it is responsible for placing orders.
+In other words, this is the entity that starts the process of placing orders.
+Besides placing orders, the customer can also change their e-mail address and verify it.

+**Order** – This represents a particular order.
+It has a list of order items, along with their price, quantity, etc.

 ### 3.3 Domain Events

 ## 4. Architecture